ZeMendes17/IES_107188/lab2/README.md

 > **Note**: We can use the `docker-compose up` command to run the server

 While the server is running, we can access the manager page in the browser: `http://127.0.0.1:8888/JakartaWebStarter-1.0-SNAPSHOT/hello-servlet`

+# Spring Boot

+It is useful to get started with minimum effort and create stand-alone, production-grade applications.